-Whilst it’s generally stated the game runs a short “6 hour” timeframe- this is of course without taking into account the long, charmingly convoluted cut scenes (in true Metal Gear fashion) and the multiple times you’ll no doubt have to “die and re-try” bosses the first time around to analyse their shifty back-handed Machiavellian battle schemes before formulating your own countering chess-master-comparable game plans (brain over brawn is mostly encouraged here); not to mention the countless collectibles (and “BP”) with worthy rewards including new blades, “wigs”(with perks), skills, weapon upgrades, VR missions plus the more difficult game modes to play.
-Due to this consideration of replay value and a focus on collect-heavy depth; MGR does in no way feels like a “short” game.
+While it’s understood by most that the game runs under a short, 6-hour timeframe, that doesn’t take into account its charmingly convoluted cutscenes (in true Metal Gear fashion) and the multiple times you’ll no doubt have to “die and re-try” bosses the first time around to analyse their shifty back-handed Machiavellian battle schemes before formulating your own countering chess-master-comparable game plans (brain over brawn is mostly encouraged here); not to mention the countless collectibles (and “BP”) with worthy rewards including new blades, “wigs”(with perks), skills, weapon upgrades, VR missions plus the more difficult game modes to play.
+Rising hardly feels like a “short” game.

 Regardless, the ominously implemented boss fights are generally a tricky array of challenging, fast paced specific actions spliced with patience, timing and shoot-from-the-hip reflex actions to counter the sporadic strikes and purposefully harsh techniques of the bosses themselves; – you may have an “Oh, now I get it” epiphany or two after a series of losses before figuring out the precise method to defeating a boss and pizza-cutting them into shredded bacon bits along with their cyborg upgrade bells and whistles.